frictionlessdata/frictionless-py/docs/guides/describing-data.md

 ==  ===========  =======  ==========
 ```

-As we can see, it's now fixed.
-The metadata we'd had saved the day.
-If we explore this data in Python we can discover that it also correct data types e.g. `id` is Python's integer not string.
-This fact will allow exporting and sharing this data without any fear.
+As we can see, the data is now fixed.
+The metadata we had saved the day!
+If we explore this data in Python we can discover that it also corrected data types - e.g. `id` is Python's integer not string.
+We can now export and share this data without any worries.

 ## Inferring Metadata

-Many Frictionless functions infer metadata under the hood as though `describe`, `extract`, and many more.
+Many Frictionless functions infer metadata under the hood such as `describe`, `extract`, and many more.
 On a lower-level, it's possible to control this process.
-Let's create a `Resource`.
+To see this, let's create a `Resource`.

 ```python
 from pprint import pprint